GreenDamTan/fastapi-dls_mirror/README.md

 - 4gb hdd
 - *maybe IPv6 must be disabled*

-Tested with Ubuntu 22.10 (from Proxmox templates), actually its consuming 100mb ram and 750mb hdd.
+Tested with Ubuntu 22.10 (EOL!) (from Proxmox templates), actually its consuming 100mb ram and 750mb hdd.

 **Prepare your system**